ErgodicEntropy/Plate-Tectonics-Algorithm/README.md

 These geological events are the direct consequences of the interactions and movements of tectonic plates driven by the underlying convection currents in the Earth's mantle.

+## Types of plates:
+1. Continental plates: made up of granite
+2. Oceanic plates: made up of basalt

+Oceanic plates are much denser and heavier than continental plates.
+Therefore, oceanic plates get to be subducted in convergence plate boundaries.

 ## Algorithmic Correspondence:
 The following are the rules of thumb of algorithmic correspondences:
 1. Specificity = Don’t restrict development to analogies and metaphors only.
 Instead, integrate actual functionalities and mechanisms (control flow of the code) from nature on top of mere analogies and metaphors.
 2. Irreplacability: if the control flow of the code could be described conceptually otherwise, then the algorithmic correspondence is merely analogical and/or metaphorical, and thus redundant.
 3. Validity: Operators and Equation (Conceptual and Numerical validity)
 ### Type of the optimization algorithm:
-1. Population Optimization algorithm:
+1. Population Optimization algorithm: the algorithm evaluates a population of solutions per iteration.
 2. Local Optimization algorithm: the algorithm moves locally from one solution to another in the hopes of finding global optima (or an approximation thereof)
 3. Discrete Optimization algorithm: the algorithm takes in discrete solution representations only (Perumtation, Boolean...etc) and fitness functions that accept such inputs

-### Plate Tectonic Algorithmic Equation: Heat Transfer Convection equation
+### Plate Tectonic Algorithmic Equation: Heat Transfer Convection equation and parameters
 Q = h * A * ΔT

 where: